originaluncompiled/smartbrain/README.md

-# SmartBrainAPI
+# SmartBrain

-SmartBrain is an A.I.
+SmartBrain™ is an A.I.
 Face Recognition system.
 It detects and highlights all the faces in an image.

 The Final [ZTM](https://zerotomastery.io/) *Complete Web Developer* Project